-Pre-Test Prep work
+Usability Test Prep work

+Overview – Usability vs. Focus Groups Mythbuster Usability testing is about finding out if our new product will work when being used by our customers.
+We want to remove any stumbling blocks our customers might have when using this new application. “focus groups tell you what people want; user studies tell you whether something works”

+“Usability testing, on the other hand, is about observing how people actually use a product, by assigning key tasks to users and analyzing their performance and experience.”

 Tease out participants from Sr. Sales Reps Date: Early September

 Find out from Ezra, Jimmy, Steve, and Will if there are any west coast clients who would like to participate.
-Are there any special clients out there
+Are there any special clients out there are known to place at least some orders online?

-Build a prototype for testing purposes Date: Complete by September 13th (Friday) Create a click through prototype based on visual designs using Adobe Fireworks. --------------------------------------------------------------------------------------------------------------------------------------
+Build a prototype for testing purposes Date: Complete by September 13th (Friday) Create a click through prototype based on visual designs using Adobe Fireworks.
+I can spend a couple Fridays building out a simple prototype based on the tasks below.

+Second, this prototype can have multiple purposes.
+It can be used to help train CE and used by the Sr. Sales team to introduce the new application to Laddawn’s larger clients.
+It would be a great way to build some buzz without the pressure of wondering if the development environment is stable.

+--------------------------------------------------------------------------------------------------------

 Time line and list of activities for testing

-Purpose of test To evaluate the new design and multiple levels of new functionality being offered.
-We're offering Laddawn customers new ways to work and want to make sure they can complete the tasks they need to get their job done.
+Purpose of test To objectively evaluate the new design with multiple levels of new functionality being offered.
+We're offering our customers a new way to work and we want to make sure they can quickly and easily complete the tasks they need to get their job done.

+Second, we are just flipping a switch and off we go.
+There is no safety net here making it even more critical that we at least try to catch an issues we can before the new site hits the masses.

-For each test, a moderate and not taker are necessary.
+For each test, a moderator and note taker are necessary.
 Susan and Steve will take turns playing these roles.

 Test Tool(s): Use Silverback to record screen movement and participant's face/voice during sessions. http://silverbackapp.com/